iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 ***********************************************
 Stock LED Support (White and RGB LED Control)
 ***********************************************
-All Vertiq Gen 2 modules support use of our LED add-on board available with Vertiq's Pro Kit.
+All Vertiq Gen 2 modules support use of our LED add-on board available with Vertiq's Pro Kit or by special request.
 For information about purchasing a Pro Kit, or for information about purchasing more LED add-on boards, please contact us at info@vertiq.co.
 Please refer to your module's family page to see if it belongs to Gen 1 or Gen 2.

 Hardware Configuration
 =========================
 If you are using Vertiq's Pro Kit, simply plug the LED connector into the LED board, and you can move on to *Controlling Your LEDs*.
 Otherwise continue reading.

-Vertiq's Gen 2 modules all feature solder pads that allow you to easily connect with external power sources and other peripherals.
+Vertiq's Gen 2 modules all feature solderable connections that allow you to easily connect with external power sources and other peripherals.
 The LED peripheral board connects with your module's GPIO2 and GPIO3 connections where GPIO2 controls the RGB LED and GPIO3 controls the white LEDs.
-Depending on the size of your module, you will see the GPIO values printed as either IOX or GPIOX where X is the GPIO value.
+The connections' labels vary for each connector board model.
+If you are using a tongue (external from the main motor body) connector board with solder pads, you will see the GPIO values printed as either IOX or GPIOX where X is the GPIO value.
+If you are using a tongue connector board with through hole connections, GPIO2 is pin 8 and GPIO3 is pin 7.
+Lastly, if you are using an internally connected downward eject connector board, GPIO2 is pin 8 and GPIO3 is pin 7.

 .. list-table:: LED Connection Examples
    :class: borderless